-- This policy is implemented in accordance with our compliance with the statutory guidance from the Department for Education, Early Years and Foundation Stage (EYFS) 2023, especially section 3: the safeguarding and welfare requirements. - This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-This includes but is not limited to: - Keeping Children Safe in Education (KCSIE) - Working Together to Safeguard Children (WTSC) - o Ofsted: Education Inspection Framework - o Framework for the Assessment of Children in Need and their Families 2000 - Kent and Medway Safeguarding Children Procedures - Early Years and Foundation Stage Framework (EYFS) - o The Education Act 2002 - The Human Rights Act 1998 - The Equality Act 2010 (including the Public Sector Equality Duty) - Chevening School Nursery will follow local or national guidance in response to any emergencies.
-We will amend this policy and our procedures as necessary but regardless of the action required, our safeguarding principles will always remain the same and the welfare of the child is paramount. - CHEVENING SCHOOL NURSERY recognise that as a result of the Covid-19 pandemic, some members of our community may have been exposed to a range of adversity and trauma including bereavement, anxiety and in some cases experienced increased welfare and/or safeguarding risks.
-We will work with local services, such as health and the local authority, to ensure necessary support is in place.
+- This policy is implemented in accordance with our compliance with the current statutory guidance as issued by the Department for Education Early Years and Foundation Stage (EYFS), specifically listed in section 3: the safeguarding and welfare requirements. - This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related national and local guidance.
+This includes but is not limited to: - Early Years and Foundation Stage (EYFS) - Keeping Children Safe in Education (KCSIE) - Working Together to Safeguard Children (WTSC) - o Ofsted: Education Inspection Framework - Framework for the Assessment of Children in Need and their Families 2000 - Kent and Medway Local Safeguarding Children Procedures

+- o The Education Act 2002 - The Human Rights Act 1998 - The Equality Act 2010 (including the Public Sector Equality Duty) - Chevening School Nursery will follow local or national guidance in response to any emergencies.
+We will amend this policy and our procedures as necessary but regardless of the action required, our safeguarding principles will always remain the same and the welfare of the child is paramount. - Chevening School Nursery recognise that as a result of the Covid-19 pandemic, some members of our community may have been exposed to a range of adversity and trauma including bereavement, anxiety and in some cases experienced increased welfare and/or safeguarding risks.
+We will work with local services, such as health and the local authority, to ensure necessary support is in place. - This policy will be evaluated at least annually, and will be revised as necessary, so that it reflects the current safeguarding issues and challenges, including lessons learnt.
+The policy will also be updated after any national or local changes, major local or national safeguarding incidents and/or learning, and/or any modifications to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and/or Annex A of KCSIE as appropriate - Parents/carers can obtain a copy of our Child Protection Policy and other related policies on request.
+Additionally, our policies can be viewed via our website: www.cheveningnursery.com - The Designated Safeguarding Lead (DSL) (Suzanne Lingard) who is also the manager will ensure the Committee receive regular reporting on safeguarding activity and systems.
+They will not receive details of individual children's situations or identifying features of families as part of their oversight responsibility. - This policy is one of a series of our integrated safeguarding portfolio and should be read and actioned in conjunction with the policies as listed below: - o Attendance, including lost or missing children - o Arrivals and departures, including collection procedures and uncollected child arrangements - o Behaviour management, including use of physical intervention - o Complaints - Confidentiality - Data protection and information sharing - o Emergency procedures, such as evacuations and lockdowns - First aid and accidents, including administering medication and managing illness, allergies, heath, and infection - Health and safety - o Image use - o Managing allegations against staff - o Mobile phone, cameras and all other electronic devices - Online safety - o Personal and intimate care, including toilets and intimate hygiene